-Operating Fund Portion of nnual Assessment
+Operating Fund Portion of Annual Assessment

-- The Operating Fund portion was held flat for four years (2009-2012), with strong visitation and revenue growth and no droughts. - The Operating Fund portion increased from the 2013-2016 era due to the combined pressures of winter drought's impact on operating revenue expectations and payroll cost increases due to California minimum wage increases and the Federal Affordable Care Act impacts. - For 2017, 2018 and 2019, the Operating Fund portion was decreased due to favorable revenue trends, our snowmaking investment. price increases, as well as a favorable decrease in workers compensation costs, all favorably offsetting the California minimum wage increases - Fund, see page 4.
+- The Operating Fund portion was held flat for four years (2009-2012), with strong visitation and revenue growth and no droughts. - The Operating Fund portion increased from the 2013-2016 era due to the combined pressures of winter drought's impact on operating revenue expectations and payroll cost increases due to California minimum wage increases and the Federal Affordable Care Act impacts. - For 2017, 2018 and 2019, the Operating Fund portion was decreased due to favorable revenue trends, our snowmaking investment, price increases, as well as a favorable decrease in workers compensation costs, all favorably offsetting the California minimum wage increases - More historical information on the Operating Fund, see page 4.